Barón Rojo: Further releases, legal disputes: 1992–2008

 Drummer Vale Rodríguez left the band in 2005 and was replaced by a returning José Martos.

-In 2006, the band released Ultimasmentes, an album sung entirely by Carlos de Castro, except for the instrumental opening and finale.
+In 2006, Barón Rojo released Ultimasmentes, an album sung entirely by Carlos de Castro.
+That same year, the band was honored with another tribute album, this time exclusively of Argentine bands, titled El Barón vuela sobre Argentina.

-Ángel Arias and José Martos left Barón Rojo in 2007, just after the live CD and DVD Desde Barón a Bilbao was released, and Tony Ferrer left the band in September 2008.
+Ángel Arias and José Martos left Barón Rojo in 2007, just after the live CD and DVD Desde Barón a Bilbao was released, and Tony Ferrer departed in September 2008.
 He was replaced by former Ñu bassist Gorka Alegre.

-Reunions, final album, documentary film, breakup: 2009–2021
+Reunions, final album, documentary film, touring: 2009–present

-Barón Rojo held a reunion concert on 20 June 2009 at the Metalway music festival in Zaragoza in their original formation, including José Luís Campuzano on vocals.
+Barón Rojo held a reunion concert on 20 June 2009 at the Metalway music festival in Zaragoza in their original formation, including José Luís "Sherpa" Campuzano on vocals.
 That same year, they released the live album En Clave de Rock.
-After this successful concert, they reunited again for a tour, starting and finishing in Madrid, with the first concert being held at "La Riviera" on 30 January 2010 and the last at the former bullring "Palacio de Vistalegre" on 22 October 2011, where they announced the filming of a Barón Rojo documentary.
+After this concert, they reunited again for a tour, starting and finishing in Madrid, with the first show being held at "La Riviera" on 30 January 2010 and the last at the former bullring Palacio de Vistalegre on 22 October 2011, where they announced the filming of a Barón Rojo documentary.
 The film was released in 2012.
 The same year, they also released their latest studio album, titled Tommy Barón, a cover album of Tommy featuring Spanish musician Eva Amaral.
 In 2020, on their 40th anniversary, Barón Rojo decided to finally disband.
 However, due to the COVID-19 pandemic, their final tour was postponed and as such, their farewell concert rescheduled to December 2021.
-It featured guest appearances by artists such as Graham Bonnet, Mel Collins, Jørn Lande and Aurora Beltrán.
+It featured guest appearances by artists such as Graham Bonnet, Mel Collins, Jørn Lande, and Aurora Beltrán (replacing Doro Pesch, who was unable to travel due to pandemic restrictions).

+Despite having announced that this would be their last show, claiming that their farewell tour had been shorter than they would have liked because of the pandemic and appealing to the proximity of the 45th anniversary of their founding in 1980, Barón Rojo played further live shows in 2023, toured Latin America in 2024, and they have continued to put on shows occasionally in 2025.
+This decision was criticized by the media, especially due to Carlos de Castro's poor vocal performance.